RomanoKim/W4L/README.md

 Press '(space)' to advance dialog.

+Press 'b' to reverse dialog.

-Use the arrow keys to change selections.
+Use the arrow keys to highlight a selection.

+Press 'ENTER' to accept selection.

+##### Mouse (works in some areas):

+Left click on a menu option to select and accept it.

+Left click and scroll down advance dialog.

+Right click and scroll up reverse dialog.

 ## Design Notes/Specifications